mikezupper/livepeer-ai-job-tester/README.md

 - **Frame arrival window** – Each `ffprobe` frame provides the presentation timestamp (PTS) and the wall-clock arrival time.
 The tester records both, using the first/last PTS as the primary duration source and falling back to arrival timing or the configured test duration if necessary.
 - **Average FPS** – Calculated from the number of frames divided by the PTS-derived duration so the result is independent of buffering behaviour in `ffmpeg`/`ffprobe`.
 - **Average latency** – Per-frame latency is measured as `arrivalSinceIngest - pts`; the average represents the end-to-end delay once the stream is flowing.
+- **Gateway readiness** – Time spent polling `/live/video-to-video/{stream}/status` until the Gateway returns `200 OK`.
+This duration is emitted as `gateway_ready_seconds` and is subtracted from the latency score so legitimate warm-up time is not penalized.
 - **Initial latency** – The time from ingest start until the first frame arrives.
-Align `probeGracePeriodSeconds` with expected startup costs so this value reflects post-warmup readiness.
+The latency score uses the latency beyond the measured Gateway warm-up window.

 The normalized score that surfaces in the stats payload combines the above measurements:

 - **FPS component** – Compares the measured FPS to `liveVideo.targetFPS` and clamps the ratio to `0..1`.
-- **Latency component** – Compares initial latency to `liveVideo.maxInitialLatencySeconds`, also clamped to `0..1`.
+- **Latency component** – Compares the latency observed after the Gateway reported readiness to `liveVideo.maxInitialLatencySeconds`, also clamped to `0..1`.
 If the max is omitted, latency defaults to a perfect score.
 - **Final score** – A weighted average (`0.6 * FPS + 0.4 * latency`) stored in `stats.stream_performance_score`.

-When configuring a region, keep `probeGracePeriodSeconds` and `maxInitialLatencySeconds` in sync: the grace period should capture expected warm-up time, while the max latency defines the acceptable time-to-first-frame once that warm-up window has passed.
-This prevents the score from penalizing pipelines that legitimately need the configured grace period.
+Choose `probeGracePeriodSeconds` to reflect how long the Gateway normally needs to prepare a pipeline.
+The tester fails the run if the Gateway never reports readiness within that window; otherwise the measured warm-up time is subtracted from the latency score so only post-ready latency impacts the final score. `maxInitialLatencySeconds` should capture how quickly the first frame should arrive once the stream is ready.

 ##### Example Configuration
 ```json